avereon/xenon/source/main/docs/dev/mods.md

 ## Implementation

-The implementing class must extend com.xeomar.xenon.Mod.
+The implementing class must extend com.avereon.xenon.Mod.
 It must also have a no-args constructor and implement the register(), startup(), shutdown() and unregister() methods.